bohdanbobrowski/mdmc2exif/README.md

 - lens focal length (for zoom lenses - actual value),
 - maximum aperture value (at this focal length).

-In my opinion total capacity was around 1 Kilobyte.
+And it stored maximum those values for maximum 40 pictures (usually, one 35mm film casette can store 36 pictures).
+So total capacity of this card was around 1 Kilobyte.

 The card itself looks like this: